history of Western music: 1500–present

 The upshot of this was that when a new instrument was invented, it was often swiftly followed by different-sized versions of the same design.
-In the 16th century, the viol family was developed like this, consisting of treble, tenor and bass viol, as were the violin family, the recorder family, the lute family and the crumhorn family.
+In the sixteenth century, the viol family was developed like this, consisting of treble, tenor and bass viol, as were the violin family, the recorder family, the lute family and the crumhorn family.
 Cornetts, shawms, trombones and flutes also came in different sizes.

 Besides consort instruments, there were a few others that could be used as self-contained solo instruments.
 The organ, which had existed since Greek and Roman times, was becoming much more versatile, incorporating many more stops.
 The virginals, the precursor to the harpsichord, was becoming popular domestically, and clavichords were steadily developing.
 The lute was a very popular solo instrument and also accompanied solo singing - the English composer John Dowland (1563–1626) was a notable champion of the instrument.
 As polyphonic music was hard to play on these instruments, music written for them tended to be more chord-based, anticipating the change of style that came with the Baroque period.

-One of the catalysts for the change from the Renaissance style to that of the Baroque Period (1600-1750) was the growth of opera, which had become particularly popular in Italy in the late-sixteenth century.
+One of the catalysts for the change from the Renaissance style to that of the Baroque Period (1600-1750) was the growth of opera, which had become particularly popular in Italy in the late-16th century.
 In opera, solo singers were playing individual characters on stage, so it made much more sense for them to be given solo melodies against a chordal accompaniment, rather than force them to compete with parts of equal importance in a polyphonic texture.
-Therefore, accompanying instruments such as the harpsichord (Figure 2) and the chamber organ became essential in opera orchestras.
+Therefore, accompanying instruments such as the harpsichord (Fig 2) and the chamber organ became essential in opera orchestras.
 As their bass notes were fairly weak, other instruments such as the cittarone, the theorbo and viola da gamba, were used to reinforce the bass notes and together these instruments formed a 'continuo group'.
 In early opera, passages for solo singer and continuo alternated with fuller, louder music for a larger group of instruments, and it was in this way that choruses and groups of similar instruments, such as trombones, plucked instruments and stringed instruments, would participate.

 Solo operatic singing was now becoming very agile and flamboyant, and melodic instruments that could imitate this sort of soloistic writing were therefore favored.
 The cornett, a kind of wooden trumpet, was capable of this, as was the violin, which was rapidly replacing the viol as the preferred string instrument, because of its greater volume and expressive range.
 The Italian composer Claudio Monteverdi (1567–1643) wrote virtuoso music for both instruments in his 1607 opera, Orfeo, and Italian composers such as Giovanni Gabrieli (1557–1612) wrote for trumpets in this way within their instrumental music.

-In the seventeenth century, Italian instrument makers such as Nicola Amati and later Stradivari and Guaneri developed the instruments of the violin family to such a level of perfection that they are still in professional use today.
+In the 17th century, Italian instrument makers such as Nicola Amati and later Stradivari and Guaneri developed the instruments of the violin family to such a level of perfection that they are still in professional use today.
 These newer instruments were also louder, easier to play, and produced a timbre that matched the emerging styles of music and audience taste better than viols, and the effect of this was that violins, violas, cellos, and double basses became more favored.
 Over the next 100 years, they slowly replaced other bowed stringed instruments such as the members of the viol family and the lira da bracchio.
 In the second half of the seventeenth century, violins were firmly established in the standard large-scale ensemble of royal courts, the Baroque orchestra, and the viola and cello were rapidly replacing the tenor and bass viola da gamba.

 As the orchestra became increasingly prevalent, a uniform musical style, of a strong bass line and top line, less prominent inner parts and regular chord changes, gripped Western music.
 The Renaissance consorts, based on equality, were unsuited to this type of music and disappeared, along with most of the instruments they contained.
 Wind instruments only stood a chance of surviving if they could perform solos and had a refined-enough tone to play along with the instruments of the violin family.
 Flutes and the higher recorders survived, but shawms, crumhorns, cornetts, viols and most lutes disappeared from professional music.